These hands down are the best sugar cookies!

 - Shape the dough back into a cake shape

 - Wrap in plastic wrap, chill until cold and hard

-- If the dough is not sticky and still cold, split it and work with a small amount.
+- When the dough is not sticky and still cold, half it

-- Cover the dough and put in in the refrigerator
+- Cover half of the dough and return to the refrigerator

 - Lightly flour the top of dough and rolling pin.
 Be careful to not be heavy handed with the flour.